Locksmith Fraud in America – Education is Key!

 Published: October 20, 2016

-Locksmith Fraud is a Widespread Issue
+Locksmith Fraud Is a Widespread Issue

 Locksmith Fraud has been given multiple names over the years such as Rogue Locksmiths, Scamming Locksmiths, and Phony Locksmiths but the issue remains the same: customers are being duped.
 In fact, complaints about locksmith fraud is one of the fastest growing grievances according to Consumer Fed (https://www.consumerfed.org/).
-On that note, locksmith fraud is also one of the worst types of complaints in terms of dollar amount involved, and type of situation, among other factors.
+On that note, locksmith fraud is also one of the worst types of complaints in terms of the dollar amount involved, and type of situation, among other factors.
 Consider this, many scamming locksmiths will charge upwards of 10X the standard rate that a verified locksmith would charge.
 On top of that, you are alone at your home or car with an unlicensed, uninsured, untrained, and potentially dangerous person.

 Locksmith Scam Structure

 The structure of the scam is simple, and it usually begins with the customers getting locked out of their home or car, thus causing panic to set in.
 Once you get emotional, you turn to the internet for the closest and cheapest locksmith.
 Stop right there!
 Out of roughly 2,700 locksmiths surveyed, 1,300 are mobile and 1,400 have a real physical locksmith shop.
 What does this mean to you?
 First of all, the internet may show there is a ‘locksmith near you’, when in fact the address is fake, the company name is fake, the business doesn’t exist, the technicians are untrained, and the phone number routes to a call center.
-We estimate there are about 5,000 real locksmith companies in the United States and I intend on compiling a full list that is free to everyone.
-So when the internet shows you 400 locksmiths in your City, be very weary.
+We estimate there are about 5,000 real locksmith companies in the United States and I intend on compiling a full list that is free for everyone.
+So when the internet shows you 400 locksmiths in your City, be very wary.
 A quick internet search of locksmiths in an emergency will yield a whole slew of false information that can end up costing you thousands of dollars.

 Many locksmiths are honest and conscientious.
 They have clear background checks and no criminal issues.
 They created a business by relying on their training, skill, knowledge, and common sense.
 Marketing and advertising is not a strength of many locksmiths, as they are primarily concerned with performing locksmith services in the field.
 The customer can find it difficult to locate a real locksmith, especially if you have never needed a locksmith or don’t know the overruling fraud issue and legislation that governs the security industry.